Section 129 Letter Delivery (Letter Of Demand in South Africa) Amendments

 Ensure You Have Proof Of Delivery

-In terms of section 129, in conjunction with section 130 of the NCA, a credit provider must provide consumers with a notice in which the consumer is advised about their right to refer the credit agreement to a debt counsellor, alternative dispute resolution agent, consumer court, or ombud to resolve any dispute under the agreement, before taking legal proceedings to recover debts.
+In terms of Section 129, in conjunction with Section 130 of the NCA, a credit provider must provide consumers with a notice in which the consumer is advised about their right to refer the credit agreement to a debt counsellor, alternative dispute resolution agent, consumer court, or ombud to resolve any dispute under the agreement, before taking legal proceedings to recover debts.

 The Case “Sebola Vs Standard Bank Of South African Limited”

 The agreement allowed for notices to be sent to an address chosen by the Sebolas.
-When they defaulted on their home loan, Standard Bank sent a section 129 letter (letter of demand) by registered post to the selected address.
+When they defaulted on their home loan, Standard Bank sent a Section 129 letter (letter of demand) by registered post to the selected address.
 The letter was, however, delivered to the wrong post office and the Sebolas never received the letter.
-Standard Bank proceeded by taking judgement against the Sebolas and obtained a warrant of execution against the property.
+Standard Bank proceeded by taking judgement against the Sebolas and obtaining a warrant of execution against the property.

 prev